bandofpv/mavrospy/README.md

 dtoverlay=disable-bt
 ```

-Then save the file and exit.
+Save and exit the file.

 ### TODO: Check order... can i add group and append in same session then reboot?